HacktheHill/hackathon-website/README.md

 ## Contributing

-We appreciate your enthusiasm, but please be aware that external contributions are currently not being accepted.
+We appreciate your interest, but please note that we currently do not accept external contributions.

 If you're part of the Hack the Hill team, refer to our [Contribution guidelines](https://github.com/HacktheHill/.github/blob/main/CONTRIBUTING.md).